RosterElf Logo

 Connecteam security and privacy

-Connecteam has a comprehensive security offering with multiple industry certifications.
+Connecteam has a solid security offering with multiple industry certifications.
 According to their Trust Center, the platform has been independently audited and validated across several security standards.

 Certifications and compliance

-Connecteam holds both SOC 2 Type II and ISO/IEC 27001 certifications — demonstrating that their security measures have been extensively tested by independent auditors.
-The SOC 2 certification assesses controls around security, availability, processing integrity, confidentiality, and privacy.
+Connecteam holds both SOC 2 Type II and ISO/IEC 27001 certifications — meaning their security measures have been extensively tested by independent auditors.
+The SOC 2 certification covers controls around security, availability, processing integrity, confidentiality, and privacy.

-For healthcare businesses, Connecteam offers HIPAA compliance (requires a separate Business Associate Agreement per account).
-They are also compliant with CCPA (California Consumer Privacy Act) and PCI DSS for secure credit card transaction handling.
+For healthcare businesses, there's HIPAA compliance (requires a separate Business Associate Agreement per account).
+They're also compliant with CCPA (California Consumer Privacy Act) and PCI DSS for secure credit card transaction handling.

 Security features